-- BIO 500 Advanced Zoology (3) See BIO 400.
-Students registering for BIO 500, a graduate level, dual numbered course will be assigned an additional project that focuses on the application of the course materials to the secondary education classroom. - BIO 505 Advanced Plant Biology (3) See BIO 405.
-Students registering for BIO 505, a graduate level, dual numbered course will be assigned an additional project that focuses on the application of the course materials to the secondary education classroom. - BIO 530 Parasitology (3) See BIO 430.
-Students registering for BIO 530, a graduate level, dual numbered course will be assigned an additional project that focuses on the application of the course materials to the secondary education classroom. - BIO 551 Advanced Ecology (3) See BIO 451.
+- BIO 500 Advanced Zoology: (3) See BIO 400.
+Students registering for BIO 500, a graduate level, dual numbered course will be assigned an additional project that focuses on the application of the course materials to the secondary education classroom.
+Title will vary with offering. - BIO 505 Advanced Plant Biology: (3) See BIO 405.
+Students registering for BIO 505, a graduate level, dual numbered course will be assigned an additional project that focuses on the application of the course materials to the secondary education classroom.
+Title will vary with offering. - BIO 530 Parasitology (3) See BIO 430.
+Students registering for BIO 530, a graduate level, dual numbered course will be assigned an additional project that focuses on the application of the course materials to the secondary education classroom. - BIO 551 Advanced Ecology: (3) See BIO 451.
 Use of field collecting methods by group participation to analyze and compare ecological systems.
 Simulations and published data will be used to study effects of local conditions on ecosystems.
-Students registering for BIO 551, a graduate level, dual numbered course will be assigned an additional project that focuses on the application of the course materials to the secondary education classroom. - BIO 586 Immunology (3) See BIO 486.
+Students registering for BIO 551, a graduate level, dual numbered course will be assigned an additional project that focuses on the application of the course materials to the secondary education classroom.
+Title will vary with offering. - BIO 586 Immunology (3) See BIO 486.
 Students registering for BIO 586, a graduate level, dual numbered course will be assigned an additional project that focuses on the application of the course materials to the secondary education classroom.